zendesk/zendesk_apps_support/README.md

 # Zendesk Apps Support

 ## Description
-Classes to manage and validate zendesk apps.
+Classes to manage and validate Zendesk Apps.
 This is a gem used in [Zendesk Apps Tools](https://github.com/zendesk/zendesk_apps_tools/).

 ## Owners
 This repo is owned and maintained by the Zendesk Apps team.
 You can reach us on vegemite@zendesk.com.
 We are located in Melbourne!